Flying-Toast/swift-sucks/README.md

-# Swift Sucks
+# Swift Sucks.
-Specific examples of swift sucking even more than usual:
+Swift is a terrible language.
+If you didn't already know that, here is some proof:

-# Stupid enum syntax
+# Stupid `enum` Syntax
 ```Swift
 enum SwiftIsBad {
 	case swift